aight15/What2Watch/README.md

 ## Disclosures & Credits

-- ChatGPT was used to generate the general structure, to add to the ideas we had. it helped us to bring our Ideas into a line of Code, from where we could continue to build our Webpage
+- ChatGPT was used to generate the general structure, to add to the ideas we had. it helped us to bring our Ideas into a line of Code, from where we could continue to build our Webpage.

-- ChatGPT helped us to add knowledge about specific functions, so we could use the knowledge to implement it to our Code
+- ChatGPT helped us to add knowledge about specific functions, so we could use the knowledge to implement it to our Code.

 - Excluding the general structure, AI was only used for high-level guidance advice, suggestions for structuring Code so the overview of the Code was clear and structure.
 It was also used for Implementation tips.
-So anytime ChatGPT was used we noted that part in our source comments with a tag
+So anytime ChatGPT was used we noted that part in our source comments with a tag.

 - Familiy and Friends of the Group added their knowledge with tips and tricks to improve our Web applications for unanswered Questions about functionality.